riboflavin/test-framer-sync/compare/granola-vs-zoomai.md

 ---
 type: comparison
-title: Granola vs Zoom AI – Feature and product comparison
+title: Granola vs Zoom AI for meeting automation
 description:
 ---

-# Granola vs Zoom AI – Feature and product comparison
+# Granola vs Zoom AI for meeting automation

 Here's what you should look for in an AI meeting automation tool:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.